jonasthewolf/gsn2x/README.md

 It is recommended to use `level` only for goals, since related contexts, justifications and assumptions are automatically put on the same level, i.e. the same rank in Graphviz.

+## Modular Extension

+gsn2x supports the Modular Extension of the GSN standard (see [Standard support](#standard-support)).

+Each module is a separate file.
+The name of the module is the file name (incl. the path provided to the gsn2x command line).

+If modules are used, all dependent module files must be provided to the command line of gsn2x.
+Element IDs must be unique accross all modules.
+Validation will always be performed accross all modules.

+In addition to the argument view for each module, there can be two output files generated:
+1) Complete View
+2) Architecture View

+### Complete View

+TODO

+### Architecture View

+TODO

 ## List of evidences

 With the `-e` option you can create an additional file that lists all the evidences in the input file.

 The format can be used in Markdown and reStructuredText files.

 ## Standard support